SKB231/DBManagement/README.md

 # [DBManagement](https://dbmanager-nodejs.herokuapp.com/)

-## Current demo not workin, because the heroku server is shut down (for certain tiers).
+## Current demo not working, because the heroku server is shut down (for certain tiers).
 I am working on hosting my app in a different server.

 A simple database management system that I am making to help me get a better understanding of CRUD applications.
 It's made with MongoDB, Express, and Node JS.
 It uses the Passport login system for conducting user authentication, which uses JWT.